 Randy is the founder and board president of Rainforest Action Network in addition to Senior Staff with the International Forum on Globalization.
 Randy is a veteran of many high-visibility corporate accountability campaigns and has advocated for the rights of Indigenous peoples.
 He worked as the President to the City of San Francisco Commission on the Environment and Director of Sustainability in the office of Oakland with Mayor Jerry Brown.

 Randy has a Masterís degree in Environmental Planning from San Francisco State University; his masterís thesis was the award-winning film The Four Corners, which won the Academy of Motion Picture Arts and Sciences award for Best Student Documentary in 1983.
 He is a contributing author to Alternatives to Economic Globalization: A Better World is Possible.

-Carl Pope is Chairman of Sierra Club.
-He has been with Sierra Club for nearly thirty years serving as Associate Conservation Director, Political Director and Conservation Director and Executive Director.
+Carl Pope is a former Chairman of Sierra Club.
+He had been with Sierra Club for nearly thirty years serving as Associate Conservation Director, Political Director and Conservation Director and Executive Director.
 He served on the Boards of the California League of Conservation Voters, Public Voice, National Clean Air Coalition, California Common Cause, Public Interest Economics, Inc., and Zero Population Growth (now Population Connection).

 Mr. Pope is co-author of "Strategic Ignorance: Why the Bush Administration Is Recklessly Destroying a Century of Environmental Progress," other books including, "Sahib: An American Misadventure in India" (1971) and "Hazardous Waste in America" (1981).Mr.
 Pope graduated summa cum laude from Harvard College in 1967.
 He then spent two years as a volunteer with the Peace Corps in Barhi, Bihar, India, where he helped communities and families address the human and environmental impacts of population growth due to a lack of access to voluntary family planning.